 The type of traffic control we have at an intersection kind of changes the driver and vehicle characteristics, stop signs versus signals, that type of thing.
 Maybe, you’d comment on that a little bit?

 Tony Boes (9:36)

-The volume of how much pedestrian or bike traffic we expect is important, but oftentimes we need to accommodate, even if there’s only a few a day for a trail crossing or a sidewalk crossing or bike lane.
-Part of it is, we need to make sure we have a safe facility, even if it’s only a few users for all modes of traffic.
-We also need to consider, for example, if we have a signalized intersection our timings at that intersection.
+The volume of how much pedestrian or bike traffic we expect is important, but oftentimes, we need to accommodate, even if there’s only a few a day for a trail crossing or a sidewalk crossing or a bike lane.
+Part of it is that we need to make sure we have a safe facility, even if it’s only a few users for all modes of traffic.
+We also need to consider, for example, if we have a signalized intersection, our timings at that intersection.
 Is there potentially a need for a pedestrian refuge area in the median?
 In order to split up the crossing and make it hopefully a little bit safer for peds and bikes to get across the roadway.

 Roundabouts are one of the Safest Intersection Options

 Mark Perington (10:13)

 Roundabouts are more prevalent throughout the Midwest now, and we’re really seeing and learning the benefits of their characteristics and how they perform over time.
 When you look at quarter speeds and volumes, what are some things you consider in relation to those when designing a roundabout for high speeds and high volumes?
 It might be more than just kind of what some people think of with a simple single–lane neighborhood roundabout.